ion2014/indexing-wzyken1102/README.md

 1. Your B+ tree doesn't need to handle duplicate keys.
 Doing so makes the B+ tree **much much** harder to implement in some cases.
-There are easy solutions to this but you don't have to worry about them.
+There are easy solutions to this but you don't have to worry about them for now.
+We'll deal with it in the second phase.

 2. When building your B+ trees, your tree should be able to handle deletes **but we don't require you to maintain some load factor on the tree**.
 In other